pingcap/docs-cn/tidb-binlog/tidb-binlog-relay-log.md

 # It saves the directory of the relay log.
 The relay log is not enabled if the value is empty.
 # The configuration only comes to effect if the downstream is TiDB or MySQL.
 log-dir = "/dir/to/save/log"
+# The size limit of a single relay log file (unit: byte).
+# When the size of a relay log file reaches this limit, data is written to the next relay log file.
+max-file-size = 10485760
 ```